Rafael Caro Quintero: Release

 In the early hours of August 9, 2013, a court ordered the immediate release of Caro Quintero after he had served 28 years in prison.
-After a motion by Rosalía Isabel Moreno Ruiz, who is a state judge and magistrate, the Jalisco state court ruled that Caro Quintero was tried improperly in a federal courtroom for crimes that should have been treated at a state level: when Caro Quintero was given his 40-year sentence in the 1980s, he was convicted for murder (a state crime) and not for drug trafficking (a federal one).
+After a motion by a state judge and magistrate, Rosalía Isabel Moreno Ruiz, the Jalisco state court ruled that Caro Quintero was tried improperly in a federal courtroom for crimes that should have been treated at a state level.
+When Caro Quintero was given his 40-year sentence in the 1980s, he was convicted of murder (a state crime) and not for drug trafficking (a federal one).
 The magistrate ordered Caro Quintero's release after he had served time for other crimes he had committed throughout his reign as leader of the Guadalajara Cartel.

 The release of Caro Quintero outraged the administration of U.S. President Barack Obama; the United States Department of Justice said they were "extremely disappointed" with the drug lord's release and stated that they were going to pursue Caro Quintero for pending charges in the United States.
-The Association of Former Federal Narcotics Agents expressed their disappointment, too, but stated that Caro Quintero's release was a result of the corruption that besets Mexico's judicial system.
-Mexico's Attorney General Jesús Murillo Karam also expressed his concern vis-à-vis the case, stating that he was "worried" about Caro Quintero's release and that he would investigate whether additional charges were pending in Mexico.
+The Association of Former Federal Narcotics Agents expressed their disappointment but said that Caro Quintero's release occurred from the corruption that besets Mexico's judicial system.
+Mexico's Attorney General Jesús Murillo Karam also expressed his concern about the case, stating that he was "worried" about Caro Quintero's release and would investigate whether additional charges were pending in Mexico.

 On August 14, 2013, a federal court granted the Office of the General Prosecutor (Spanish: Procuraduría General de la República, PGR) an arrest warrant against Caro Quintero after the United States government issued a petition to the Mexican government.
 Once the Mexican authorities re-arrest Caro Quintero, the U.S. government has a maximum limit of 60 days to present a formal extradition request.
-Mexico's Attorney General clarified, however, that if arrested, Caro Quintero cannot be extradited to the United States for the murder of Camarena, because Mexican law prohibits criminals from being tried for the same crime in another country.
+Mexico's Attorney General clarified, however, that if arrested, Caro Quintero cannot be extradited to the United States for the murder of Camarena because Mexican law prohibits criminals from being tried for the same crime in another country.
 U.S. lawyers, nonetheless, may argue that Caro Quintero's initial trial was illegitimate in the first place and that double jeopardy is not applicable.
-In order for Caro Quintero's extradition to be accepted by Mexico, the United States has to present other criminal charges and accept that he would not face the death penalty if convicted, because there are no laws for capital punishment in Mexico.
+For Mexico to accept Caro Quintero's extradition, the United States has to present other criminal charges and agree that he would not face the death penalty if convicted because there are no laws for capital punishment in Mexico.